-Ultra-thin glass - the flexibility of the down-draw process technology in terms of thickness has recently introduced the possibility to manufacture ultra-thin glass in the range of 100 down to 20 $\mu$ m from some of the well-established glass types mentioned above.
-The production does not require a downstream etching process and is therefore environmentally friendly.
-The application field of foldable displays shows that ultra-thin glass from SCHOTT can play a decisive role in foldable devices.
+Ultra-thin glass - the flexibility of the down-draw process technology in terms of thicknesses has recently introduced the possibility to manufacture ultra-thin glass in the range of 100 down to 25 μ m from some of the well established glass types mentioned above.
+Glass of that thickness can be rolled up on a core similar to polymer film.